 - Make the veggie mixture.
 Stir the eggs into the drained veggies along with the sour cream mix.
 Add the rice, a cup of cheddar, and a cup of Mexican cheese.
 Stir in the seasonings and green onions.

 - Assemble.
-Pour into a buttered dish, then top with half cup of yogurt.
+Pour into a buttered dish, then top with a half cup of yogurt.
 Bake without cover at 400F for around 20 mins.

 - Top with more cheese.
 Sprinkle the rest of the cheese on top and continue baking until bubbly and golden.